Back to DWU AI Articles

 Airport parking revenue derives from multiple service categories, each with distinct pricing, operational, and customer characteristics:

-• Economy Parking – $9/day at LGA (2025 schedule); serves price-sensitive leisure travelers
+• Economy Parking – $9/day at LGA (2025 schedule); located off-airport with shuttle service

-• Cell Phone Lot – Complimentary or nominal fee ($2–$5); reduces terminal congestion, captures meet-and-greet revenue
+• Cell Phone Lot – Complimentary or $2–$5 flat fee; reduces terminal congestion, captures meet-and-greet revenue

-• EV Charging – Premium priced; $2–$5 for charging plus lot fee; EV charging accounted for less than 2% of total parking revenue at surveyed airports in 2024
+• EV Charging – $2–$5 for charging plus lot fee (20–50% higher than standard parking rates at 8 of 15 surveyed airports); accounted for less than 2% of total parking revenue at surveyed airports in 2024

 • Reserved/Pre-booked Parking – Advance booking discounts or premium guarantees; supports dynamic revenue management